NBot/NBot/README.md

 ## Getting Started
 Creating your first plugin.
-* Create a class and inherit from RecieveMessages.
+* Create a class and inherit from MessageHandler.
-* Add a method with an attribute RecieveByRegex.
+* Add a method with an attribute "Hear".
 * The parameters are added as needed and are injected when the types are known.
 * Do some logic.
 * Reply if you like.